Lumi-supercomputer/LUMI-training-materials/docs/User-Updates/Update-202308/responsible-use.md

 And as already discussed, very large jobs also have a negative impact on the efficiency of the resource use of the scheduler, and hence on the waiting times for everybody.

-If you need a big run requiring a 100 nodes or more, do so responsibly and ensure that it can run for a while so that resources haven't been kept idle by the scheduler for basically nothing.
+If you need a big run requiring on the order of 80 nodes or more, do so responsibly and ensure that it can run for a while so that resources haven't been kept idle by the scheduler for basically nothing.

 ## Use a reasonable estimate for the walltime

-Of course it is OK to use a good safety margin when estimating the walltime a job will need, but just taking the maximum allowed for a partition just to always be safe is very asocial behaviour.
+Of course it is OK to use a good safety margin when estimating the walltime a job will need, but just taking the maximum allowed for a partition only to be as safe as possible is very asocial behaviour.
 It makes it impossible for a scheduler to properly use backfill to use resources that are idle while nodes are being collected for a big job.
-Not only are jobs that request the maximum allowed walltime not suitable as backfill, but overestimating the walltime needed for a job will also needlessly delay that big job simply because the scheduler thinks the nodes will only be available at a later time than they actually are and hence will wrongly assume that it is still safe to start short lower priority jobs as backfill..
+Not only are jobs that request the maximum allowed walltime not suitable as backfill (and hence cannot run earlier than can be expected based on their priority), but overestimating the walltime needed for a job will also needlessly delay that big job simply because the scheduler thinks the nodes will only be available at a later time than they actually are and hence will wrongly assume that it is still safe to start short lower priority jobs as backfill.

-The maximum walltime on LUMI is high compared to many other large clusters in Europe that have a 24 hour limit for larger jobs.
+The maximum walltime on LUMI is high compared to many other large clusters in Europe that have a 24-hour limit for larger jobs.
 Don't abuse it.

 ## Core and memory use on small-g and dev-g

 The changes made to the configuration of LUMI are not yet reflected in the billing policy.
-However, to enable everybody to maximally exploit the nodes of LUMI-G one should
+However, to enable everybody to maximally exploit the nodes of LUMI-G, one should

--   Request at most 60 GB of CPU memory for every GPU requested as then all 8 GPUs can be used by jobs with a fair amount of system memory for everybody, and
+-   request at most 60 GB of CPU memory for every GPU requested as then all 8 GPUs can be used by jobs with a fair amount of system memory for everybody, and
--   Not request more than 7 cores for each GPU requested.
+-   not request more than 7 cores for each GPU requested.

 If all users do this, the GPUs in a node can be used maximally.